 Alternate Host Header

-If the Origin host or IP serves multiple Sites or for another purpose requires a specific host header, this may be entered in the Alternate Host Header field
+If the Origin host or IP serves multiple sites, domains or for another purpose requires a specific host header, this may be entered in the Alternate Host Header field.

 Username and Password

 If the user and password verification are required for the origin, you may enter these credentials here.